-Individuals and habits are all different, and so the specifics of diagnosing and changing the patterns in our lives differ from person to person and behavior to behavior.
-Giving up cigarettes is different than curbing overeating, which is different from changing how you communicate with your spouse, which is different from how you prioritize tasks at work.
+Individuals are different, so are their habits, while we need to change any behavior or habit, one rule is not applicable to all.
+Identifying and changing the patterns of in one’s life vary from person to person.
+When we talk about certain habits, then we need to understand that giving up one habit does not demand same amount of energy than other.
+For example, giving up cigarettes is not exactly same as overcoming the habit of overeating.
+Similarly, changing your communication with you partner and working on it is different from prioritizing your tasks at work.
 What’s more, each person’s habits are driven by different cravings.
 When we do something results in some pleasure or reward, we find our hearts inclined to do that again.
 Repeating this over and over again creates a new habit.
 Many habits are created not by us but our circumstances and others’ contributions.
 However we can consciously design habits and nurture them.
 That’s what character building and nurturing personality is about.